brainhack-school2020/Biosignal-Emotions-BHS-2020/PITCHME.md

 ---

-## What we learned in the BHS2020
+#### What we learned in the BHS2020

+- Theoretical novelties : a lot !
+- Modern tools for coding and IT
-- Distance teamwork
+- Distance teamwork (GitHub)
+- Project organization
-- Enhanced our Python skills
+- Better Python skills
 - Modern data visualization tools and practices
+- Time flies !

 ---